Having collaborated with astronomy retailers and as an Amazon Associate, we earn from qualifying purchases. See full disclosure.

 An amateur astronomer and telescope maker from Connecticut who has been featured on TIME magazineNational GeographicLa Vanguardia, and Clarin, The Guardian, The Arizona Daily Star, and Astronomy Technology Today and had won the Stellafane 1st and 3rd place Junior Awards in the 2018 Convention.
 Zane has owned over 425 telescopes, of which around 400 he has actually gotten to take out under the stars.
 These range from the stuff we review on TelescopicWatch to homemade or antique telescopes; the oldest he has owned or worked on so far was an Emil Busch refractor made shortly before the outbreak of World War I. Many of these are telescopes that he repaired or built.

-6 thoughts on “Zoom Eyepieces: The Definitive Buyers’ Guide”
+6 thoughts on “Zoom Eyepieces: The Best and Their Issues”

 1. Relative quality of view of the Celestron 8-24mm zoom compared with the Kellner 10 & 20mm eyepieces that come stock with the Orion Skyscanner 100mm?
 Considering the F4 focal ratio of the Skyscanner.
 Concerned after reading this article.
 Debating between a Goldline 9mm and decent 2x Barlow vs. the zoom.